minnek-digital-studio/cominnek-cli/README.md

 | `-t --ticket`      |string         | name of the feature that's will be applied the change     |
 | `-b --branch`      |string         | name of the branch that's will be applied the changes       |
 ## PR
-Create a pull request directly to develop's branch
+Create a pull request as a draft directly to develop

 ```bash
 cominnek pr